conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

 Test requirements
 ------------------

-[@cio-docs] In the following sentence, "above" is ambiguous.
-Where are the "runtime requirements" that are being referred to?

 In addition to the runtime requirements, you can specify requirements needed during testing.
-The runtime requirements specified above are included automatically.

 .. code-block:: yaml